LsR0912/TypoMayhem/README.md

 8. At the end of the session, a statistics window will display detailed typing statistics.

 =======
-2. Select a typing course or create a new one.
-3. Set the session duration and press "Start" to begin typing.
-4. View real-time feedback and statistics during the session.
-5. After the session ends, review your performance in the statistics window.

 ---

 ## Project Structure